front-tech/design-system-utils/README.md

-### FRONTECH LIBRARY
+### Design Systems Utils
-Frontech Library aims to provide a series of common utilities at the beginning of any front project as well as certain mixins that facilitate day-to-day development such as margin, padding, grid classes, base animations and common elements.
+Design Systems Utils aims to provide a series of common utilities at the beginning of any front project as well as certain mixins that facilitate day-to-day development such as margin, padding, grid classes, base animations and common elements.
 For more information launch the command ```npm run start``` and access the documentation in the browser under the port ```http://localhost:3000/```.

 For the proper functioning of the library it is necessary to create a configuration file in the project called ```.frontech.json```, which will determine the utilities of margin, padding and custom grid.
 This configuration must maintain the following structure:
 ```